 - First to pay the artist you show through an Escrow account that you have the full fee.
 The artist requires a half down payment of the show

 - The Kenyan government then requires the promoter to show a contract between artist & promoter.
 They take 10% of that fee, and this must be paid in advance.

 - The promoter must then pay Immigration for special work permits.
 That’s 25,000 (~$295) per member of an entourage – paid in advance.

 - The promoter must then print the tickets and go back to KRA to stamp them.
 They also tax 10% of the ticket.

-- After paying all these, the promoter must comply with environment law and pay that noise tax…..I know you already have a headache and promoter hasn’t even paid for venue which is hectic.
+- After paying all these, the promoter must comply with environmental law and pay that noise tax…..I know you already have a headache and promoter hasn’t even paid for the venue which is hectic.
 Then security, publicity, transportation…by the time any sane person has paid taxes worth their whole investment, some of you will already be retired.
 So don’t blame promoters.

 Finally – The promoter who brought Sean Paul and Wayne Wonder ran outta business.
 Losses galore.

 We trust that the promoters of the Erykah Badu concert won’t go out of business..or incur a loss.
 Her concert is sponsored by giant brewer East African Breweries’ @TuskerLite brand.
-She’s a world famous artiste who has toured extensively and has a strong track record of award winning songs like Window Seat, On&On and Tyrone – and the promoters should come out ahead, if marketed right.
-Still it should be easier to bring more international acts to Kenya.
+She’s a world-famous artiste who has toured extensively and has a strong track record of award-winning songs like Window Seat, On&On and Tyrone – and the promoters should come out ahead if marketed right.
+Still, it should be easier to bring more international acts to Kenya.